ToyB0x/git-dash/README.md

 # Github Actions

-We currently provide Github Actions with the following features:
+We currently provide [Github Actions](https://github.com/marketplace/actions/git-dash-com) with the following features:

 - Collect git / github activity
 - Report to backend server (and report can view on our web site)

+Please run above actions on your repository.

+# How to Setup

+WIP

 # Architecture